-This list of myths collected by John Grohol, PsychCentral founder and CEO, and his responses help to dispel some of these notions.
+This list of myths about depression collected by John Grohol, PsychCentral founder and CEO, and his responses help to dispel some of these notions.
 He neatly explains why they are all false and what better, more sound thinking consists of:

 1. Depression means I’m really “crazy” or just weak.

 Depression can strike anyone, at any time —

 whether you’re “weak” or strong, it knows no bounds.
 Some of the